leisl-schrader/methodologies/css/README.md

 Element Rules
 ----
 The smallest individual parts of a module.
 These rules let us keep class names short so we don't have to keep sub-modularizing and keep on extending the class name.
-They are not meant to be reusable outside that module; since names which may not be unique, they must be scoped to that specific module.
+They are not meant to be reusable outside that module; since they have names which may not be unique, they must be scoped to that specific module.

 State Rules
 ---
 Typically indicates a change in style in response to user actions.
 Always begins with "is-".
 These classes are added to existing elements, and thus are nested, scoped to the elements they modify (via parent selector).

 Can also be used as a modifier, similar to above, in cases where extends would be problematic for selecting the element with JS.